Heading to the south of Italy and looking for the best places to visit in Puglia?

 2. Polignano a Mare

 The town of Polignano a Mare consists of whitewashed houses perched on top of dramatic limestone cliffs.
-The entire place is steeped in history, making it a wonderful place to just walk around and explore.
+The entire place is steeped in history, making it a wonderful place to walk around and explore.

-The top things to do here include cliff jumping, a spritz or coffee on the main square, and a historic tour of the town.
+The top things to do here include cliff jumping, a spritz or a coffee on the main square, and a historical tour of the town.
 Or simply enjoying the amazing food and views on offer.
 Polignano a Mare will be a rewarding destination for any visitor.

 Monopoli is a quiet fishing town with loads of personality.
 If you’re looking for one of the best places in Puglia to enjoy an authentic port town experience (without too many tourists), then Monopoli would be the place.

 There are also some beautiful arched medieval gates worth checking out if you love architecture.
 For those interested in the history of Ostuni, the Civic Museum is a really interesting stop.

 Otranto, Puglia, is one of the top coastal destinations in the region.
 This town, built right along the clear blue water, is one of the great gems of southern Italy.

 This little slice of heaven offers some great beaches (Alimini Beach is the most popular), lakes for swimming, and the typically beautiful stone architecture of the region.

 6. Martina Franca

 Martina Franca is one of the busier towns in the Apulia region of Italy.
 The main reason to visit this pretty town is to explore its old quarter.

-Being one of the busier commercial hubs in the Taranto province, Martina Franca offers a slightly different perspective to the small villages around Puglia.
+Being one of the busier commercial hubs in the Taranto province, Martina Franca offers a slightly different perspective than the small villages around Puglia.
 However, the town still maintains a deep sense of calm and serenity.

-Some highlights to see here include the:
+Some highlights to see here include:

 - Basilica di Santa Croce (a simply amazing church)